 Got a new product coming out soon?
 Then it’s time to tell your contacts all about it.
 But those launches should be more than “Hey, here’s our new product!”

-Campaigns for should build up anticipation ahead of launch day, keeping your customers in the loop and excited for when you launch.
+Campaigns for product launches should build up anticipation ahead of launch day, keeping your customers in the loop and excited for when you launch.

 This email can go out a couple of weeks before the launch to build up anticipation.
 You should also send out SMS messages so that they get alerts right through text.

-On top of that, due to SMS having the ability to initiate a direct conversation with a subscriber, about upcoming launches and take customer connection to a whole new level.
+On top of that, due to SMS having the ability to initiate a direct conversation with a subscriber, you can create one-on-one conversations about upcoming launches and take customer connection to a whole new level.

 All the effort you put in ahead of time will make it much easier to have your product get some traction.